How FreeAgent handles sign-up attempts from prohibited jurisdictions

 - North Korea

-As some areas of Ukraine (the so-called Donetsk People’s Republic, Luhansk People’s Republic and Crimea) are under Russian control, we will monitor sign-up requests from Ukraine on a case-by-case basis.
+As some areas of Ukraine (Crimea, Luhansk, Donetsk and other non-Ukrainian Government controlled territory such as Kherson and Zaporizhzhia) are under Russian control, we will monitor sign-up requests from Ukraine on a case-by-case basis.

 Please note that the list of prohibited jurisdictions can change over time and FreeAgent will adapt its approach to handling sign-up attempts from these locations as appropriate.